HOW TO PREPARE FOR THE CONVERSATION

 Before deciding on the salary you are looking for, you need to answer this very important question: Is this the salary you want or the salary you deserve?
-If you’re going to negotiate your potential salary, you must have evidence to back up why you deserve to be paid more than they are potentially offering.
+If you’re going to negotiate your potential salary, you must go to your interview with evidence to back up why you deserve to be paid more than they are potentially offering.
+In order to help you work out your ideal salary, ask yourself the following questions:

 Based on your research, start with the top of your bracket, ‘ideally, I’d be looking for £XX.
 I understand that this is at the higher end of your bracket but here is why I deserve it...’
 Starting at this higher amount gives you room to negotiate if necessary down to your bottom line.
 You should be prepared for them to ask for evidence/examples to back up your claims.
 You should also be prepared for the employer to come back with an alternative to a higher salary, This can include: